sheng-liu/sojourner.github.io/_posts/2019-04-16-axiomatic.md

 ## What's next

-The obvious next step is to try to fix neural IR models, either training data augmentation or the adaptation of their loss function.
+The obvious next step is to try to fix neural IR models so that they fulfil the diagnostic datasets to a better degree, either training data augmentation or the adaptation of their loss function.
+If that indeed also leads to higher retrieval effectiveness we can then go on with our work of diagnostic dataset creation and consider some more of the 20+ axioms proposed in the literature.